Last Updated on July 17, 2020 by Nikki @ OutofYourComfortZone

 Svalbard’s hospital isn’t really equipped for emergencies that may happen while giving birth, so they make people go back to Norway or their home country for delivery (although, there have been a few babies that were “accidentally” born here).

 As to dying on Svalbard?
 Okay, fine – technically you can die on Svalbard.
 But you can’t be buried here!
 Since the ground is frozen, bodies don’t decompose and uh…eventually rise to the surface again.
-So people in advanced age, can’t stay in Svalbard and have to return to Norway.
+So people of advanced ages can’t stay in Svalbard and have to return to Norway.

 - Yup, it’s cold (even in the summer).